CHENGZIKAI/ConsultX/ConsultX/docs/session_backend_design.md

 ## Risk Adapters & External Providers
 - The `RiskClassifier` maintains a register of adapters (callables returning `RiskAssessment`).
-- Adapters can augment heuristics by contributing flagged phrases, raising tiers, or appending notes.
+- Adapters can augment RAG scoring by contributing flagged phrases, raising tiers, or appending notes.
 - `SessionTracker.register_risk_adapter` exposes the registration hook, so downstream code can plug in hosted classifiers, rule engines, or human-in-the-loop review workflows without modifying core logic.
 - Adapter failures are captured and surfaced as diagnostic notes to avoid silent degradations.